Rethinking Healthcare Safety: Differentiating from Other High-Risk Industries

 Like aviation, ground transportation, and nuclear power, healthcare is:

-• Decision-intensive – High-stakes choices must be made under time pressure and uncertainty.
+- Decision-intensive – Often, high-stakes choices must be made under time pressure and uncertainty.

 However, healthcare also has unique challenges, which must be taken into account when designing safety strategies:

-• Every patient is different – No two “inputs” are alike.
-Standardization is limited by biology and individuality.
+- Every patient is different – No two care plans or work shifts are alike.
+The ability to standardize care processes is limited by biology and individuality.

-• Care plans evolve constantly – Decisions are revisited and adapted several times a day.
+- Care plans evolve constantly – Decisions are revisited and adapted, often multiple times a day.

 These differences mean healthcare organizations cannot simply copy-paste HFE solutions developed for other high-risk industries.
-Instead, healthcare systems must apply proven HFE principles to develop solutions tailored for their specific system.
+Instead, healthcare systems must apply proven HFE methods to develop solutions tailored for their specific system.

 Applying HFE Systems Thinking

-The most effective way to improve healthcare safety is to redesign health system environments, tools, and workflows to support people to do their best work, even under stress.
+The most effective way to improve healthcare safety is to redesign health system's physical environments, tools & technologies, organizational structures, and tasks & processes so they enable people to do their best work, even under stress.
 This is the only way to manage healthcare complexity and prevent inevitable human slips from causing significant harm.

 Culture Counts